wazum/transactional-data-handler/README.md

 Take a look at the TYPO3 CMS error log in case of problems.

+### Database locks

+If you encounter any database locking errors, take a look at the transaction settings section below.
+Also check for missing indexes on your tables that slow down any database transactions.

 ### Extending DataHandler

 This extension extends the Core `DataHandler` class (_XCLASS_).
 If you use any other extension that does the same, you have to solve this yourself somehow.